ldhoax/index_checker/README.md

 ### Thank you
-I hope this simple gem will helpful for us :heart:
+I hope this simple gem will helpful for you :heart:

-If you found any problems in source code (mistyped, code smell, wrong queries,...), please help me correct and optimize them.
+If you found any problems in source code (mistyped, code smell, wrong queries,...), please don't hesitate to correct me.
 Thanks a lot! :pray:

 ### What's next
 Now, IndexChecker just